 Motivation: We expect that modern ML techniques would lead to severe misalignment if scaled up to large enough computers and datasets.
 Practitioners may be able to adapt before these failures have catastrophic consequences, but we could reduce the risk by adopting scalable methods further in advance.

-Team: The Theory team is led by Paul Christiano, with Mark Xu, Jacob Hilton, and Eric Neyman as researchers and Kyle Scott on operations.
+Team: The Theory team is led by Paul Christiano, with Mark Xu, Jacob Hilton, Eric Neyman, and Dávid Matolcsi as researchers and Kyle Scott on operations.

 Methodology: We’re unsatisfied with an algorithm if we can see any plausible story about how it eventually breaks down, which means that we can rule out most algorithms on paper without ever implementing them.
 The cost of this approach is that it may completely miss strategies that exploit important structure in realistic ML models; the benefit is that you can consider lots of ideas quickly.
 (More)